 It started out quite slow, and to be honest, a few times I was wondering if it was worth enduring.
 But the cinematography - that is worth it.
 Every scene and backdrop is lovingly portrayed and added into the fold of the film.
 It shocked me at the end when I was a little choked up.

 “It is certainly a particularly ironical paradox that the lady irritatingly associated with [Keats’] name should be the least congruous of all the many commonplace women transfigured by the genius they could not understand, and the love of which they were not worthy.” - Richard Le Gallienne, 1924

 How dare you, sir.
 How dare you judge a woman as being unworthy of being loved.
 This movie is a gorgeous, delicate, incredibly moving 'fuck you' to sexist assholes like this guy who proudly ignore or belittle the lives of women in favor of deifying more famous men.
 Fanny Brawne was as full a person as John Keats - artistic, witty, passionate - who loved deeply and was deeply loved in return.
-So there.

 Moving, beautiful, with a quiet dynamic energy that makes for a poignant yet pleasant experience.

 I'm not a big or even a slight fan of poetry.
 I'm also not all the interested in British cinema.
 So you can imagine how excited I am to see a movie like Bright Star.
 I do try to set aside personal discrepancies when watching movies, but this is a case in which no interest or attention span could have helped me enjoy the film.

 Bright Star is about John Keats, who is apparently one of the most prominent poets of his time despite the fact that I didn't realize the movie was based on any sort of true events until the epilogue cards at the end.
 But it's not actually about him, rather it's about Fanny Brawne, a woman…